Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures: Summary and Conclusions

 \section{Summary and Conclusions}

 To summarize, in this article, we investigate superconducting proximity effects in AM-SC heterostructures using a microscopic approach.
 Our setup consists of a 2D altermagnetic layer placed on the surface of a three-dimensional $s$-wave SC, with direct tunneling between the first layer of the SC and the AM layer.
 By integrating out the superconducting degrees of freedom, we derive an effective Green's function and a corresponding low-energy effective Hamiltonian for the AM layer.
 Using this framework, we analyze the system's spectral features, demonstrating that a superconducting gap is indeed induced in the AM layer.
 The magnitude of this proximity induced gap depends on the interface coupling strength and the normal-state density of states of the SC.
 The resulting DOS exhibits spin-split peaks alongside characteristic superconducting coherence peaks.
 Furthermore, an analysis of the anomalous part of the Green's function reveals that the AM induces out-of-plane spin-triplet pairing correlations with even parity.
 Introducing RSOC into the AM layer generates additional in-plane triplet components with odd parity, enabling the emergence of TSC phase.
 We further show that this effective Hamiltonian can host both WTSC and STSC phase, characterized by the presence of localized MEMs.
 The topological nature of these phases is established via the Chern number calculations.
 We also analyze the agreement of our effective Hamiltonian based results with those obtained from numerical ED.
+We note that in this work, we have considered two band model for the altermagnetic spin-splitting.
+Nevertheless, one can also consider a four band model~\cite{Smejkal_PRX_1,rasmussen2025inherentmomentumdependentgapstructure} to investigate the multi-orbital effects and their role in enhancing the induced pairing correlations.
+Here, we restrict ourselves to the two band model and will investigate the orbital effect in future.